felixlopz/hubrise-test-task/content/apps/uber-eats/en/receive-orders.md

   description: Find out the technical details of how orders are received from Uber Eats into HubRise, which fields are passed and which are not.
 ---

 Connecting Uber Eats to HubRise allows you to receive Uber Eats orders directly in your EPOS.
-This page describes the information that is passed by Uber Eats Bridge for the orders you receive.

-## Uber Eats Tablets
+Your Uber Eats tablet can be switched off if you have enabled tabletless integration.
+For more information, see [Can Orders Be Sent Directly To My EPOS Without Using Uber Eats Tablets?](/apps/uber-eats/faqs/send-orders-to-epos-without-tablet).

-Two order acceptance modes can be  set up for your store during the Uber Eats to HubRise connection process: `Manual accept` or `Offered state` mode.
-With manual accept, orders should be accepted on the tablet to receive orders in HubRise.
-With offered state, your Uber Eats tablet can be switched off, and you will still receive orders in HubRise.
-For more details, see our [FAQ](/apps/uber-eats/faqs/send-orders-to-epos-without-tablet).
+This page describes the information Uber Eats sends to HubRise.
+It helps you understand how orders will be received on your EPOS.

 ## Items and Options